AliSawari/code-review/README.md

 ```

 please note that 3000 is the default configured port. if you have supplied the `PORT` env in the separate `.env` file, use that one.

+## Other Ideas for Improving the Code
+there are few other options that could be tweaked to better shape this project into a better "production-ready" one.

+- Logging Information by an Advanced Logger Service
+- Unit and Integration Tests using Testing Frameworks